philtoms/dom-circuit/README.md

 ## Key features appropriate to PI (Programmed Intentionality)

 This is an experimental API, many of the API design decisions lean towards PI.
-The declarative structure of the circuit supports and promotes the ideas of iconic and indexical intentionality.
+The declarative structure of the circuit supports and promotes the ideas of iconic, indexical and symbolic intentionality.

 ### Iconic intentionality